What is countersink vs counterbore?

 Different Types of Countersink Drill

 There are various countersink drill bits for wood and other applications.
 The most prevalent countersink angle in the USA is 82° and 90°, but others include 60°, 100°, 110°, and 120°.
-Because screws won’t sit properly in harder materials, the degree alignment is critical.
+Because screws won’t sit properly in harder materials, the countersink angle is critical.

-The most commonly found are the “drill countersink combination” and “Screwdriver Bit.”
+The most commonly found are the “combination countersink drill bit” and “Screwdriver Bit.”
 These two varieties can be found at most hardware stores.
-There are three main countersinks: single flute, multi-fluted, and combination.
-This single flute or snail bit is ideal for metal or plastic.
+There are three types of countersinks: single flute, multi-fluted, and combination.
+The single flute or snail bit is designed for metal or plastic.
 It removes more waste fibres in a shorter period.

-After drilling in any metals, a countersink’s “Deburring” feature is vital.
+After drilling in any metals, a countersink tool’s “Deburring” feature is vital.
 This removes any burrs created, helping keep your work from being scratched.